Skip to page content

 If you use these on an image over a colored background, then you get a color-tinted image.

-If you have text over an image (e.g. in a hero component), then you can use opacity over a black (or dark color) background to make white text more readable — and vise versa.
+If you have text over an image (e.g. in a hero component), then you can use opacity over a black (or dark color) background to make white text more readable — and vice versa.